 The good news is that often times deleting files from your hard drive doesn’t really delete them and file corruptions aren’t always a lost cause.
 The bad news is that computer repair stores often charge mucho dinero to recover deleted files, including photos.
 The other good news is that with the right software, you can do the same for much less.

 During this guide, we’ll consider some of the photo software recovery options available to you and show you just how easy the process can be, using Stellar Photo Recovery and PhotoRec and as examples.

-Before we tackle software recovery, we’ll first take a look at how you can recover files using cloud storage or online backup, since if you use one of those tools, there’s a good chance your lost photos are just a click or two away.
+Before we tackle software recovery, we’ll first take a look at how you can recover files using cloud storage, since if you use one of this tool, there’s a good chance your lost photos are just a click or two away.
 Also, if you’re just looking to recover regular files, make sure to check out our best data recovery software reviews.